 Absolutely!
 Rescue Village relies on donations of all kinds.
 Simply stop by and leave your gifts of food, toys, or bedding on the cart by the front doors 365 days a year!
 On any given day, approximately 140 animals are housed in the shelter, requiring a lot of supplies to meet their needs.

-NO. Unfortunately, Per the Ohio Pharmacy Board, Rescue Village is unable to accept donated, prescription medications.
+No. Unfortunately, Per the Ohio Pharmacy Board, Rescue Village is unable to accept donated, prescription medications.
 Instead, please donate your unused prescriptions here: Every Day is Take Back Day | DEA.gov

 Rescue Village is a private 501(c)(3) nonprofit organization.
 All funding comes from private donations, private foundations, corporate sponsorships, fees for services from adoptions, education programs or special fundraising events.
 All of Rescue Village’s lifesaving programs and services are made possible by the ongoing generosity of people making contributions of money, time and supplies.